SkylineCommunications/dataminer-docs/connector-help/connector_help/Verizon_Data_Subscription_Manager.md

 ### Subscribers

-Subscribers are drivers that allow for the automatic provisioning of SRM resources.
+Subscribers are connectors that allow for the automatic provisioning of SRM resources.
 Subscribers are retrieved from, added to, and updated in the SRM module in the form of resources.
 A context menu allows you to add, update and delete subscribers in the table on this page.

 The connector retrieves the available SRM subscribers: